insilichem/gaudiviewx/docs/manual.rst

 You can also edit the different solutions loaded in the table:

 * You can **add** new solutions from a different files as long as it has the same objectives.
-* You can also **delete** the solutions selected.
+* Also, you can **delete** the solutions selected.

-And with the buttons of **Undo** and **Reset** you can returned to a previous state of the table.
-You can undo until 5 actions and the button Reset will restore all the table to the original ones from the first file loaded.
+With the buttons of **Undo** and **Reset** you can returne to a previous state of the table.
+You can undo until 5 actions and the button Reset will restore all the table to the original loaded.

 Command Line
 ------------

 GaudiViewX has also incorporated a command line, that has the advantage with respect the ChimeraX command line of being executed each time you select a new solution.
-In this way you can watch, for example the residue 8 in all solution writing ``show :8`` in the command line only once.
+In this way you can watch, for example the residue 8 in all solutions writing ``show :8`` in the command line only once.